FelipeJColon/Reproducible_Research/Project_instructions.md

 To submit the assignment:

 - Fork this [repo](https://github.com/FelipeJColon/Reproducible_Research/)
+- Update the **README** file with an executive summary of your analysis as well as any information relevant for its reproducibility (e.g. packages required, software versions, etc)
-- Commit the your completed template.Rmd file to the master branch of your GitHub repository (you should already be on the master branch unless you created new ones)
+- Commit the your completed `template.Rmd` file to the master branch of your GitHub repository (you should already be on the master branch unless you created new ones)
 - Commit also the template.md and template.html files produced by processing your R markdown file
 - If your document has figures included (it should) then they should have been placed in the figures/ directory by default (unless you overrided the default).
   Add and commit the figures/ directory to yoru git repository (If the figures/ folder does not appear, type `knit2html("myfile.Rmd")` on your R console).
 - Push your master branch to GitHub.
 - Submit the URL to your GitHub repository for this assignment to f.colon@uea.ac.uk
 - A valid submission would look something like: